TomerFi/switcher_webapi/CONTRIBUTING.md

 ### Ignore files
 -   `.dockerignore` used for controlling what goes in the *docker image*.
 -   `.gitignore` used for controlling what will not be pushed to *github*.
--   `.prettierignore` used for setting ignore list for *prettier code formatter*.

 ### Requirement files
 -   `requirements.txt` is a list of python requirements for running the solution.